 David S. Addington is group vice president for research at The Heritage Foundation.
 The leading think tank develops and promotes conservative public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values and a strong national defense.

-Addington heads the group within Heritage consisting of the departments of Domestic and Economic Policy; Foreign and Defense Policy Studies; American Studies; and the Edwin Meese III Center for Legal and Judicial Studies.
-He served previously as head of the Meese Center, as deputy chief operating officer and as vice president for domestic and economic policy.
+Addington heads the group within Heritage consisting of the Institute for Economic Freedom and Opportunity; the Institute for Family, Community, and Opportunity; the Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy; the Edwin Meese III Center for Legal and Judicial Studies; and the Research Editing Staff.
+He served previously as head of the Meese Center, as deputy chief operating officer, and as vice president for domestic and economic policy.

 Before joining Heritage in 2010, Addington served in senior management and legal positions in the legislative and executive branches of the federal government and in the private sector.